joseluisq/enve/README.md

 It also allows you to output environment variables in `text`, `json` or `xml` format as well as to overwrite existing ones with values from a custom `.env` file or `stdin`.

-It can be considered as a counterpart of [GNU env](https://www.gnu.org/software/coreutils/manual/html_node/env-invocation.html) command.
+Enve can be considered as a counterpart of [GNU env](https://www.gnu.org/software/coreutils/manual/html_node/env-invocation.html) command.

 ## Install